saylesc/fsnd-surf-events-backend/README.md

 # Description

 FSND Surf now has an API for staff to mange the various surf events taking place around the globe.
+We opened our API to the public and give Surf Coordinator and Managers a utility to quickly access key Surf Events.

 # API